prezi/pride/README.md

 cd quick-fix-for-security-bug
 pride init

-# Add modules that need fixing (these are resolved from repo.base.url)
+# Add modules that need fixing (these are resolved from repo.base.url, see below)
 pride add network-component backend-api

-# Now you do some work and realize you also need another module
+# Now you do some work and realize you also need another module (with an absolute URL)
 pride add https://github.com/myself/myproject

 # Once you changed stuff, you probably want to run "check" on all your projects: